VojtaKai/aztec-connect-bridges/src/specs/convex/readme.md

 ## What is the flow of the bridge?

 There are two flows of Convex staking bridge, namely deposits and withdrawals.
-It is necessary to mention that both flows work with pool specific Representing Convex Token (RCT) that is deployed for each pool at its loading.
+It is necessary to mention that both flows work with pool specific Representing Convex Token (RCT) that is deployed for each pool on its loading.

 ![Token flow diagram](./ConvexStakingBridge.svg)

 ### Deposit (Stake)

 TL;DR: Bridge stakes Curve LP tokens into Curve pool liquidity gauge contract via Convex Finance Booster.
 Subsequently new Convex LP tokens of the corresponding pool are minted in 1:1 ratio and transferred to crvRewards contract.
-Bridge mints RCT tokens which corresponds to the amount of staked Curve LP tokens, minted Convex LP tokens resp.
+Bridge mints pool specific RCT token to match the balance of minted Convex LP token.
 RCT is recoved by Rollup Processor.

-Before user starts with deposit, it is necessary to ensure that the pool for the given assets has already been loaded.
+Before user starts with the deposit, it is necessary to ensure that the pool for the given assets has already been loaded.

 Bridge expects Curve LP token on input and RCT token on output in order to perform deposit.
 Curve LP tokens are transferred from Rollup Processor to the bridge.
 Bridge checks if the provided RCT token has been already deployed and whether it was deployed for the same pool as the provided Curve LP token.
-If these conditions are not met, trasanction fails.
+If these conditions are met, deposit may proceed.
 Bridge finds the correct pool that corresponds to the Curve LP token on input.
 Convex Finance has a Booster contract that operates across all the pools.
 Booster handles the complete deposit (staking) process and is approved to handle bridge's Curve LP tokens.
 First, it transfers the Curve LP tokens into Staker contract that then stakes them to Liquidity Gauge of the specific pool.
 New Convex LP tokens are minted, representing the staked LP tokens on Convex network in 1:1 ratio.
 Convex LP tokens are transferred to Convex crvRewards contract.
 CrvRewards is now in possession of the minted Convex LP tokens and through them keeps track of the staked Curve LP tokens for the bridge (or any other staking user).
-Because Convex LP tokens is minted for the bridge but not owned by the bridge, RCT token is deployed to keep the balance of staked Curve LP tokens, but this time the token is owned by the bridge.
-Bridge mints the same amount of RCT tokens as Curve LP tokens that was staked, Convex LP tokens minted respectivelly.
-Minted RCT tokens are then recover by the Rollup Processor.
+RCT token is minted by the pool and its balance is matched to be equal to the minted Convex LP tokens.
+Finally, the minted RCT tokens are recover by the Rollup Processor.

-RCT is used to keep track of staked Curve LP tokens by our bridge. works in a similar fashion for the bridge as Convex LP token for Convex Finance, both keep track of the staked Curve LP tokens, RCT token and Convex LP token do have the same balances.
+RCT exists to enable Rollup Processor to properly perform deposits and withdrawals for different users at different times.
+Rollup Processor expects to work with at least one input and one output asset and both assets need to be able to be owned by it.
+Because minted Convex LP tokens are only indirectly owned by the bridge and the actual ownership is given to crvRewards contract, Convex LP token cannot be transferred back to the Rollup Provider.
+RCT token represents the minted Convex LP tokens, but this time the token is fully owned by the bridge and can be transferred elsewhere.

 **Edge cases**: